Kurisu-E/LearnHub/courses/_media/textbooks/tom_m._apostol/calculus/note.md

 - One popular method to introduce the real-number system: positive integers -> positive *rational* numbers -> positive *irrational* numbers -> negative real numbers and zero
 - Irrational numbers were first introduced in the 19c. which may be found in a book *Foundations of Analysis* (by E. Landau), beginning with the Peano postulates and using the method of Dedekind
-- Here we take the real numbers as undefined objects in the set $\bold{R}$ satisfying certain *nonconstructive* properties (as axioms), from which all properties can be deduced (when defined by a *constructive* process, the properties as axioms must be proved as theorems)
+- Here we take the real numbers as undefined objects in the set $\mathbf{R}$ satisfying certain *nonconstructive* properties (as axioms), from which all properties can be deduced (when defined by a *constructive* process, the properties as axioms must be proved as theorems)

   !!! note *nonconstructive* (非构造性) vs *constructive* (构造性)
       *nonconstructive* vs *constructive* proof can be found in philosophy of mathematics and logic.
 Basically, *constructive* proof is a proof that provides a method to construct the object to be proved, while *nonconstructive* proof only shows that the object exists without providing an example.